vincebhleo/cognitive-bluemix-starter/README.md

   ![Screen capture of workspace tile menu](images/workspace_details.png)

 9. Click the ![Copy](images/copy_icon.png) icon to copy the workspace ID to the clipboard.

+10. Go to **Runtime** view in the application created and add the copied workspace ID as a new user defined environment variable named WORKSPACE_ID under the **Environment Variable** tab

+### Work in progress

+- Some use case and architecture info

+- Client details

 [sign_up]: https://console.ng.bluemix.net/registration/